 Application – A downloaded collection of interrelated documents intended to run in the application environment specified in the A/344, “Interactive Content” [11] and perform one or more functions, such as providing interactivity or targeted ad insertion.
 The documents of an application can include (but are not limited to) HTML, JavaScript, CSS, XML and multimedia files.
 An application can access other data that are not part of the application itself.

-Content item – Set of one or more files which a service provider intends to be treated as a single unit for presentation purposes.

-Entry Package – The Entry Package contains one or more files that comprise the functionality of the Broadcaster Application.
-The Entry Package includes the Entry Page and perhaps additional supporting files include JavaScript, CSS, image files and other content.

-Entry Page – An initial HTML5 document referenced by application signaling that should be loaded first into the User Agent.
-It is included as a file within the Entry Package.

 Event – Timed notification to receiver software or to an application indicating that some action is to be taken

 Event Stream – Stream of events.

-Locally Cached Content Item – A collection of one or more Locally Cached Files which are intended to be consumed as an integrated whole.
-A Locally Cached Content Item is typically not consumed or presented until the requisite Locally Cached Files have been fully received and cached.

-Network Content Item – A continuous component (e.g., an audio/video clip) or a collection of one or more files (e.g., a slide show or a set of inter-linked HTML pages) that is intended to be consumed as an integrated whole, and that is delivered on demand for immediate presentation.
-Network Content Items are delivered via broadband and are normally progressively presented prior to receiving the entire file(s).

 Compliance Notation

 This section defines compliance terms for use by this document: